San Fermin Festival

 The Opening Ceremony - July 6th

-The opening ceremony - Chupinazo – is unforgettable event!
+The opening ceremony - Chupinazo – is an unforgettable event!

 On July 6th crowds gather all morning in the Plaza Ayuntamiento for the start of San Fermin Fiesta.
 The passion and intensity builds every minute until it reaches a crescendo at midday, when there isn’t an inch of free space in the packed square.
 At this point the mayor and members of the council step out onto the balconies of the Town Hall to greet the crowds.
 A nominated person shouts the announcement "Pamploneses, Pamplonesas, Viva San Fermín!
 Gora San Fermín!"
 The crowd responds with cries of "Viva!" & "Gora!" and the rocket erupts with an explosion into the midday sky.